luke-gru/clox/README.md

 * Only tested on linux (Ubuntu 16.04) and mac OS, uses fork() and libpthread, as well as some C99 features
 * Tested with gcc and clang
 * Almost C++ compliant (g++ compiles, clang++ doesn't)
+* There appear to be issues on macOS arm architectures, I'm working on fixing them soon

 Examples
 --------